lytics/go-windowedlimiter/README.md

 ##### TODO

 - [ ] Find a better way to determine when to allow the mitigation to expire
-- [ ] Find a way to healtcheck redis so `Options.failClosed` can be implemented in a way that works for keys that aren't mitigated.
-During incrementing maybe?

 #### Rate Limiter